databugs/apache-flink/Local/README.md

    ```
    cd Local
    ```
-   There are
+   There are two subfolders in the local directory:
+   - lib: contains a `.sh` file that will download all the needed flink dependencies.
+   - secrets: contains a `app.cfg` file that you are expected to update with information like kafka `server`, `topic`, `username`, `password`, and database connection details.

 ## Dependencies Downloader

-### Overview

-The lib contains a script to download necessary dependencies for Apache Flink.
+The lib folder contains a script to download necessary dependencies for Apache Flink.
 These dependencies include connectors for JDBC, Kafka, and PostgreSQL, which are essential for integrating Flink with various data sources and sinks.

 #### Dependencies